Jewish Living and Learning—Peulot Point Program

 Spirituality and Tefillah/Prayer:

 Kitah Gimmel participates in Tefillah with the whole school on Sunday mornings and practices singing Friday night and Shabbat morning tefillot on Wednesdays.
-Students will personalize the covers of their own new Siddurim, which they will receive during our 3rd Graders & Parents B'yachad (Together) program.
+Students explore the meaning of the prayers to make personal connections.
+They will personalize the covers of their own new Siddurim, which they will receive during our 3rd Graders & Parents B'yachad (Together) program.

 Click here to listen to Shabbat and holiday prayers and songs.

-Students will strengthen their Hebrew skills when participating in tefillot, singing Hebrew songs, using modern Hebrew phrases in class, and through the Hineni 1 Hebrew program.
-This program builds the students' Hebrew reading and tefillah skills.
+Students will strengthen their Hebrew skills when participating in tefillot, singing Hebrew songs, using modern Hebrew phrases in class, and through the Derech Binah and Hineni 1 Hebrew programs.

 Kitah Gimmel will learn about the major cities and sites of Israel, the diversity of Israel’s people and cultures, our modern and biblical ties to the Jewish homeland, and the geography of Israel.
 In the process the students are introduced to simple Hebrew vocabulary and the mitzvah of love of Israel, ahavat Tzion.
 Israel is also integrated throughout the curriculum in their Torah, holidays, and tefillah studies.
 Morah Ziva shares her own experiences in Israel with the children.